renovatebot/renovate/docs/development/adding-a-package-manager.md

 As another example, Gradle needs to call a command via a child process in order to extract dependencies, so that must be done first.

-This function takes an array of filenames as input and returns an array of filenames and dependencies as a result.
+The `extractAllPackageFiles` function takes an array of filenames as input.
+It returns an array of filenames and dependencies.

 #### `getRangeStrategy(config)` (optional)